 The committee chair need not be your advisor.
 However, the committee chair must be either a tenured, tenure-track, or research faculty member of the department.
-Additional members for the committee, who may or may not meet the above criteria, may be selected with the approval of the Department Chair.
+Additional members for the committee, who may or may not meet the above criteria, may be selected with the approval of the Departmental Director of Graduate Studies or the Department Chair.